Riverside South, Manhattan: First Trump proposal and sale

 In July 1974, Trump Enterprises Inc., a company controlled by Trump, offered to buy an option on the 100 acre 60th Street Yard and the 44 acre 30th Street Yard for a combined $100 million.
 Trump did not make a down payment.
 Penn Central, which at the time was under trusteeship due to its insolvency, petitioned its trustees to approve the sale.
 Though both of the yards were still being used by freight trains, the only structures on the sites were storage buildings and train tracks.
 Following a private meeting with Trump, his father Fred, and Mayor Abraham Beame, Penn Central's trustees gave the option to Trump because he "seemed best positioned [...] to get rezoning and government financing".
 A U.S. federal court approved Penn Central's sale of the option to Trump in March 1975.

-Initially, Trump wanted to build up to 20,000 or 30,000 housing units on the site.
+Initially, Trump wanted to build up to 20,000 housing units on the site.
 At the time, he had never completed a major real-estate development before.
 Local politicians including U.S. Representative Bella Abzug expressed concerns about the fact that the 60th Street redevelopment would cater mostly to middle- and upper-class families.
 Trump presented plans for the development to local residents in April 1976.
-As part of the proposal, designed by Gruzen & Partners, the site would be divided into three sectors with at least four buildings each; about 40 percent of the development would be open space, and there would be one or two schools and a central shopping mall.
+As part of the proposal, designed by Gruzen & Partners, the site would be divided into three residential clusters with at least four buildings each; about 40 percent of the development would be open space, and there would be one or two schools and a central shopping mall.
+Trump's plan called for the West Side Highway to be relocated inward to provide more space near the river, which the Department of City Planning endorsed in concept.
 There would have been 14,500 apartments on the site, funded with federal subsidies.
 Manhattan Community Board 7, representing the neighborhood that included the rail yard, opposed the plan.
-Trump twice downsized his plans for the yards.
-By May 1976, Trump's plans called for the West Side Highway to be relocated so he could build a park next to it; the Department of City Planning endorsed this plan.
-The state ultimately proposed reconstructing the highway viaduct instead.
+The state had previously examined the idea of moving the highway inland, but had rejected it, in part because of the presumed negative effect on potential development.
+Trump apparently never got far enough with his plan to persuade them otherwise.